nazneenansari/BikeSharingDemandPrediction/README.md

 # Bike Sharing Demand Prediction
  This analysis aims to give us an idea of using Multiple Linear Regression in a real business scenario.
-In this prediction analysis, we develop a basic understanding to evaluate the significance of parameters which impact demand.
+In this prediction analysis, we develop a basic understanding to evaluate the significance of parameters which impact the demand or the business.

 ## Table of Contents